ExtraHop/code-examples/README.md

 This Bash script generates a temporary API access token with the cURL command and then authenticates two simple requests with the token that retrieve devices and device groups from the Reveal(x) 360 REST API.

-For more information, see [Authenticate with the Reveal(x) 360 REST API](https://docs.dev.extrahop.com/current/rest-rx360-auth/)
+For more information, see [Generate a REST API token](https://docs.extrahop.com/current/rx360-rest-api/#generate-a-rest-api-token)

 ### create-backup